gjb2048/moodle-theme_essential/index.md

 Developed and maintained by
 ===========================
 Gareth J Barnard MSc.
 BSc(Hons)(Sndw).
 MBCS.
 CEng.
 CITP.
 PGCE.
-Moodle profile: moodle.org/user/profile.php?id=442195
+Moodle profile: (moodle.org/user/profile.php?id=442195)
-Web profile:    about.me/gjbarnard
+Web profile:    (about.me/gjbarnard)

 Original Developer
 ==================
 Julian Ridden
-Moodle profile: moodle.org/user/profile.php?id=39680
+Moodle profile: (moodle.org/user/profile.php?id=39680)
-Web profile:    au.linkedin.com/in/eduridden/
+Web profile:    (au.linkedin.com/in/eduridden/)

 Previous Developer
 ==================
 David Bezemer
-Moodle profile: moodle.org/user/profile.php?id=1416592
+Moodle profile: (moodle.org/user/profile.php?id=1416592)
-Web profile:    www.davidbezemer.nl
+Web profile:    (www.davidbezemer.nl)

 Free Software
 =============
 The Essential theme is 'free' software under the terms of the GNU GPLv3 License, please see 'COPYING.txt'.

-It can be obtained for free from: moodle.org/plugins/view.php?plugin=theme_essential and github.com/gjb2048/moodle-theme_essential/releases
+It can be obtained for free from:
+(moodle.org/plugins/view.php?plugin=theme_essential)
+and
+(github.com/gjb2048/moodle-theme_essential/releases)

 You have all the rights granted to you by the GPLv3 license.
-If you are unsure about anything, then the FAQ - www.gnu.org/licenses/gpl-faq.html - is a good place to look.
+If you are unsure about anything, then the [FAQ](www.gnu.org/licenses/gpl-faq.html) - is a good place to look.

 If you reuse any of the code then I kindly ask that you make reference to the theme.